truthwave/GPT-for-new-business-plan-proposals/README.md

 ## 💡 Why This Tool?

 Crafting a business plan is often time-consuming, yet crucial for securing VC funding.
-**Business Plan Generator GPT** helps founders transform raw business ideas into professional, compelling documents that resonate with investors—saving time and increasing the chances of success.
+**Business Plan Generator GPT** helps founders transform raw business ideas into professional, compelling documents that resonate with investors—saving time and increasing the chance of success.

 ---